-See Appendix J of this guide to see laws and regulations regarding the composition of candidate statements.
+See Appendix M of this guide to see laws and regulations regarding the composition of candidate statements.

-3. Policy on Endorsements
+3. Candidate Statement Endorsements

-It is the policy of the San Bernardino County Registrar of Voters that any named individual or specific organization listed as an endorsement in a candidate statement must be verified as endorsing the candidate prior to printing in the Voter Information Guide.
+Any named individual or specific organization listed as an endorsement in a candidate statement must be verified as endorsing the candidate prior to printing in the Voter Information Guide.
 Verification of the endorsement must be in the form of a copy of a letter of endorsement, or in a direct communication from the endorser to the Registrar of Voters in the form of an email or facsimile correspondence.
-All endorsements or verification of endorsements from an individual or organization of a candidate should be submitted no later than three days after the end of the filing period.
-See Appendix K for more information on endorsements.
+All endorsements or verification of endorsements from an individual or organization of a candidate should be submitted no later than three business days after the end of the filing period.
+See Appendix N.